by Nidhi Chaitanya

 Fast regularly

-Warning: Fasting is a complex and highly customised practice, and needs to be undertaken under the guidance of a medical or wellness professional after evaluating overall health, lifestyle and body-condition of the patient.
+Warning: Fasting is a complex and highly customised practice and needs to be undertaken under the guidance of a medical or wellness professional after evaluating the patient's overall health, lifestyle, and body condition.
 Irresponsible fasting can put your health at risk.

 Drink your food, chew your water!